OlivierLD/raspberry-coffee/docker/README.md

  $ cp Dockerfile.node-pi Dockerfile
  $ docker build -t oliv-nodepi .
 ```
-The `cp` operation above is required here because we have several `Dockerfile`s avaialbel, to create several different images.
+The `cp` operation above is required here because we have several `Dockerfile`s available, to create several different images.

 Once the step above is completed, plug in your GPS, and run
 ```bash